-The Company currently stores nearly 225,000 cord blood and cord tissue specimens for the exclusive benefit of newborn babies and possibly other members of their families.
+The Company in combination with its global affiliates currently stores over 500,000 cord blood and cord tissue specimens for the exclusive benefit of newborn babies and possibly other members of their families.
 Founded in 1989, the Company was the world's first private cord blood bank to separate and store stem cells in 1992.
 The Company's U.S.-based business operations, including the processing and storage of specimens, are handled from its headquarters facility in Oldsmar, Florida.